2025-2026

 Protecting Maternal Health and Reproductive Justice in Massachusetts

-I’m tremendously proud that in 2024, Massachusetts passed trailblazing, lifesaving maternal health and reproductive justice legislation.
-An Act promoting access to midwifery care and out-of-hospital birth options.
+I’m extremely proud to have helped pass last session’s trailblazing, lifesaving maternal health and reproductive justice legislation, An Act promoting access to midwifery care and out-of-hospital birth options.
 This comprehensive legislation will strengthen access to physical and mental health care during and after pregnancy.

 I authored a central pillar of the bill, which will finally provide licensing for certified professional midwives and integration into the health care system.
 Midwives are an important solution for our maternal health crisis – their care improves patient outcomes, uplifts patient choice, and reduces inequities.
 Additionally, the bill requires MassHealth coverage for doula services and directs DPH to update regulations for birthing centers, further promoting birthing choices.